Frequently Asked Preview Questions

 Can younger children attend?

-We ask that younger children, especially those under the age of 10, not attend Preview: Mount Union.
+We ask that younger children, especially those under the age of 10, not attend Preview.

-If I have a disability or me or my guest is in need of accommodation during Preview: Mount Union, who do I contact?
+If I have a disability or me or my guest is in need of accommodation during Preview, who do I contact?

-If you are in need of accommodations during Preview: Mount Union, please be sure to indicate that on the online registration form.
+If you are in need of accommodations during Preview, please be sure to indicate that on the online reservation form.
 You may also contact us in the Office of First Year Initiative at (330) 823-6051.
 If you have a need for an accommodation during the school year due to a documented disability, please contact the Office of Student Accessibility Services at firstname.lastname@example.org or call (330) 823-7372.

-Will I receive my housing assignment at Preview: Mount Union?
+Will I receive my housing assignment at Preview?

 No. Students will receive their housing assignments during the first week in August.